 The midway point between San Pedro de Atacama and Puerto Iguazu is Salta, Argentina.
-Tired of long bus rides, I decided to do stop over in the city.
+Tired of long bus rides, I decided to do a stopover in the city.
 I researched the area for things to do and discovered stunning images of landscapes that look like they’re taken out of the American Southwest.

 The Grand Canyon?
 Sedona, Arizona?
 In South America?
 I was intrigued.
 I left Salta the next and got on the earliest bus I could find to Cafayate.
 That was an excellent decision, and I ended up spending a whole week there.